 Hear the Peavey 6505+ 112 Combo

-With half the wattage of the 6505 head you may be thinking the 112 Combo doesn’t have the firepower to hold up in a band.
-You’d be wrong.
+With half the wattage of the 6505+ head you may be worried that the 112 Combo doesn’t have the firepower to hold up in a band.
 Realize that a 60-watt tube amp is still extremely powerful, with more than enough available volume to be heard in any band situation.
 Rest assured, this is a really, really loud amp.

-The lower power rating also means the 112 Combo is more controllable at lower volume levels.
+The lower power rating does mean the 112 Combo is a bit more controllable at lower volume levels.
 This makes it a good choice for home hobby players.
 Trust me when I tell you, if you decide to make a 6505 half-stack your main basement amp your neighbors will not appreciate it.

 Peavey 6505 212 Combo